Dealing With Grief And Loss

 Jesus Himself was known to experience “deepest grief.”
 He wasn’t a man of “happy times” and “easy burdens.”

 He didn’t smile at the Cross or rejoice in the coming suffering.
 No, in the Garden of Gethsemane, Jesus wept.
-Like so many of us in the middle of grief and loss, He cried out and begged for His suffering to be removed.
+Like so many of us in the middle of dealing with grief and loss, He cried out and begged for His suffering to be removed.

 It’s natural to experience grief following a loss.
 But unlike the world, those who know Christ have the hope and comfort that they’re not alone in the middle of their trial.

-Understanding the Journey of Grief and loss
+Understanding The Journey Of Dealing With Grief And loss

 Elisabeth Kubler-Ross was an expert that first documented the different stages of grief.
 According to her work, there are five “stages” or emotions of grief that most people experience.
 If you’re in the middle of grieving a loss, then you may recognize some of these stages already: